evgeni-tsn/Fundamentals-Level-SoftwareUniversity/README.md

-# Software University Fundamentals Module
+# Fundamentals Module @ Software University
 All Software University homeworks, exercises and so on from Fundamentals Module.

 It contains: